Are YOU God? I THINK NOT! Others Have Opinions and Viewpoints Just As VALID as YOURS- Get Over Yourself!

 Mom Kat, this is an excellent question which gives food for thought.
 A person who staunchly contends that his/her way is the only way can be described as woefully insecure and immature.
 This person seems to be threatened by those who dare to have an opinion that is different than theirs.

-Intelligent thinking people know that there are many different ways of doing and seeing things.
+Intelligent, logical people are aware that there are different and varied ways of thinking and viewing things.
 They also know that each person has a different opinion for which he/she is entitled to.
 They further realize that other people's viewpoints can be just as legitimate and correct as theirs.

-We learn by unbiasedly listening to other's viewpoints.
+By impartially and unbiasedly listening to other's viewpoints, we broaden our knowledge.
 No one person knows everything and to believe so is totally delusional to say the least.
 Even so-called experts and specialists are open to other's viewpoints and analysis of things.
 Only an extremely arrogant person feels that his/her expertise precludes those of others.

 Nevertheless, there are those who vehemently assert that their views are the only intelligent and logical ones and anyone who has the unmitigated audacity to voice a different viewpoint is often denigrated and/or pillored.
 These people believe that they are the arbiters regarding the opinions and viewpoints of others.
 In fact, these people often feel they are quite knowledgeable in their area and those who express different opinions and viewpoints are just ignorant and do not know as much as they do.